c-alfano/Learning-mirror-maps-in-policy-mirror-descent/README.md

-# Learning mirror maps in policy mirror-descent
+# Learning mirror maps in policy mirror descent
 Code for the ICLR 2025 paper "Learning mirror maps in policy mirror descent"

 Work in process, adding code soon.